c4pt000/google-signing-apps-and-keys/README.md

 ![s1](https://github.com/c4pt000/google-signing-apps-and-keys/releases/download/png/if-lose-key-2.png)

-# generate a new my-release-key.jks file save the google-key.txt with the new password randomstring and save the new my-release-key.jks and export to the upload_Certificate.pem
+# this isnt usually necessary for a brand new app to be signed its only if a signing key is lost or misplaced to sign an application previously......
 # then repeat step 1 for signing new app with a key

 ```